-Please be aware that each claim is unique and that once your claim is received, the Section may need to request additional information from you to support your claim.
-If this is the case, the Section will contact you by telephone or in writing to explain the additional requirement and will allow you an opportunity to provide the additional evidence rather than denying your claim.
+Please be aware that each claim is unique and that once your claim is received, the Unclaimed Property Unit may need to request additional information from you to support your claim.
+If this is the case, the Unit will contact you by telephone or in writing to explain the additional requirement and will allow you an opportunity to provide the additional evidence rather than denying your claim.
 If you have any questions or cannot provide the evidence requested, we recommend that you complete the claim form and submit the evidence you can provide along with a note explaining your circumstances.
 A claims specialist may be able to clarify and assist you with the evidence requirement.

 Download Arizona Unclaimed Property forms.
 Forms requires Adobe Acrobat Reader to view.

 Find additional information on the types of required evidence to submit with your claim form.